bluedynamics/agx.sphinx/docs/source/developers/under_the_hood.rst

   to be used or derived from when providing own components.

 ``node.ext.*``
-  packages contain concrete I/O related implementations, i.e. for XML, UML, file-system directory, python-code, ...
+  packages contain concrete I/O related implementations for XML, UML, file-system directories, python-code, ...

 ``agx.transform.*``
-  packages provide specific source and target tree instances for the transformation chain- like ``agx.transform.xml2uml`` consumes a ``node.ext.xml`` tree as source and provides a ``node.ext.uml`` tree as target.
+  packages provide specific source and target tree instances for the transformation chain -- like ``agx.transform.xml2uml`` consumes a ``node.ext.xml`` tree as source and provides a ``node.ext.uml`` tree as target.

 ``agx.generator.*``
-  packages are containing specific generator logic.
+  packages contain specific generator logic.
 Mostly these are a bunch of registered handlers for a transformation.
 Thess handlers are responsible to read from the source tree the information given and write nodes to the target tree.
 They are called by the transformation chain.